DeltaEpsilon7787/xlsxwriter-celldsl/README.md

 # A number of basic formats
 from xlsxwriter_celldsl.formats import FormatsNamespace as F
 # Useful functions to assist in printing sequences
-from xlsxwriter_celldsl.utils import row_chain, col_chain
+from xlsxwriter_celldsl.utils import row_chain, col_chain, segment

 wb = Workbook('out.xlsx')
 wb_pair = WorkbookPair.from_wb(wb)